nikhil1209ui/Telecom-Customer-Churn/README.md

 - Total Customers, Churn Rate, and Key Drivers.

 ### 4. Machine Learning for Churn Prediction
-- Train a Random Forest Classifier to predict churn.
+- Trained a Random Forest Classifier to predict churn.
 #### Key Steps:
-- Encode categorical variables using LabelEncoder.
+- Encode categorical variables using OneHot Encoding.
 - Split data into training and testing sets.
+- Use SMOTEENN to upsample minority class to get unbiased result
+- Normalised numeric columns
 - Evaluate using confusion matrix and feature importance.

 ### 5. Visualize Predictions in Power BI